PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 {caption="Bet-Edge Consistency by Model - Models with higher consistency rates between their betting decisions and estimated market edge tend to perform better", path="market_dynamics/consistency_rates.json"}

-And this translates into returns, the 7 day average return is correlated with the consistency rate.

-{caption="Consistency vs Returns - Strong positive correlation between bet-edge consistency and 7-day average returns across models", path="market_dynamics/consistency_vs_7day_returns.json"}

 ## Next steps

-Since this work aimed to evaluate the current prediction ability of models,

-Each event decision can be commented via [giscus](https://giscus.app/), and the comments will appear directly under the repo's [discussions page](https://github.com/clairvoyance-tech/PrediBench/discussions): we invite the community to hop in and help us annotate model decisions.
+- Each [model decision](https://predibench.com/decision/gpt-5/42659/2025-09-17) can be commented via [giscus](https://giscus.app/), and the comments will appear directly under the repo's [discussions page](https://github.com/clairvoyance-tech/PrediBench/discussions): we invite you to hop in and provide feedback!
+- Do contact us about anything : contact form.

-In the next months, we plan to push the boundary of AI mdoels prediction capabilities.
-This is going to be called Clairvoyance AI.
+In the next months, we plan to push the boundary of AI models prediction capabilities.
+This is going to be called [Clairvoyance AI](https://clairvoyance-ai.co).

-### Citation
+## Citation

 ```bibtex
 @Misc{predibench,